Vey-Digital/ThriveMap-Public-/README.md

 ## The 70-Day Reflection Journey

-ThriveMap is designed around a simple rhythm that helps reflection become a steady practice instead of something people do only when they feel overwhelmed.
+ThriveMap follows a simple rhythm that helps reflection become a steady practice instead of something people only reach for during stressful moments.

 - **7 days = 1 cycle**
 - **10 cycles = a 70-day reflection journey**

 Each day, users move through a guided session built on the same core structure.
-Over time, that rhythm helps build stronger self-awareness, more thoughtful choices, and a greater sense of direction.
+Over time, that rhythm supports stronger self-awareness, more thoughtful choices, and a clearer sense of direction.

 The goal is not perfection.
 The goal is consistency, clarity, and momentum.